 Since June 2013, Joshua has interned at the American Civil Liberties Union – Southern California to pursue his interest in making a difference.
 Working in this public interest setting with numerous prominent lawyers in Los Angeles, Joshua had a chance to create videos to inform the public on the various issues the ACLU-SoCal works on.
 Joshua sees video production as a tool for him to get involved in the field of public interest, especially in today’s world, with the rise of social media and the important role technology plays in society.

-Below you can find a couple of the many videos Joshua created while interning at the ACLU-SoCal.
+Below you can find some of the projects Joshua created while working with AIPAC and the ACLU-SoCal.